Property Damage

 Pre-lawsuit Requirements

-Depending on what state you’re in, we can’t file a lawsuit until some pre-suit requirements are fulfilled.
-Often times that’s sending a demand letter or filing a notice of intent.
-These pre-suit requirements must be filed in order to file a lawsuit against insurance carriers.
-So just depending on what your state laws are, it’s vital that your property damage lawyer is familiar with these requirements to put you in the best position to win.
+Depending on the state you’re in, we can’t file a lawsuit until certain pre-suit requirements are met.
+Often, that means sending a demand letter or filing a notice of intent.
+These pre-suit requirements must be met before filing a lawsuit against insurance carriers.
+So, just depending on what your state laws are, it’s vital that your property damage lawyer is familiar with these requirements to put you in the best position to win.

 Your Insurance Claim Payout